HULL SPECIFIC INFORMATION

 Managing Authorities must apply for a Standard Authorisation in addition to completing the standard forms for an Urgent Authorisation.
 They must only be issued in the belief that the Relevant Person will most likely meet the qualifying requirements for the Standard Authorisation.

 The Managing Authority must complete the forms with as much detail as possible focusing in particular on what actions have been taken to avoid a deprivation of liberty and how they have considered delivering care interventions in alternative ways.
-The managing authority will include copies of care plans, risk assessments and Best Interest decisions with the application.
+The managing authority will include copies of care and support plans, risk assessments and Best Interest decisions with the application.

 The Managing Authority can decide the period of time that the Urgent Authorisation will last but it must not exceed seven days and must be completed on the standard form: Form 1 Urgent Authorisation.